Get the latest from TODAY

 The first time I used a spiralizer—one of those gadgets that turn veggies into "noodles"— I'm pretty sure I looked like one of those overly dramatic, frustrated cooks on an infomercial.
 Squash quickly clogged the cheap $10 model I bought, and I gave up.

 Yet, I kept bookmarking delicious-looking recipes involving spiralizers, and knew I needed to try it again woth a model that actually works.
 (Seriously, just try to resist this Thai Salad with cucumber, or Natalie Morales' pesto dish or this Bolognese, both made with zucchini noodles.)

-Luckily, after loads of research, I found a gadget that easily turns out long, uniform veggie noodles: the Mueller Multi-Blade Spiralizer, which goes for a pretty reasonable $28 on Amazon.
+Luckily, after loads of research, I found a gadget that easily turns out long, uniform veggie noodles: the Mueller Multi-Blade Spiralizer, which goes for a pretty reasonable $28 on Amazon (it's on sale right now).
 It also has over 4,000 reviews and is a best seller on the site.